TomasHubelbauer/track-maker/readme.md

 condition not to check that if the argument is optional and probably short circuit.

-### Display current coordinates while hovering over the canvas

-Translate the position of the cursor to the coordinate system of the CAD viewport and display it in some sort of a status bar.
-This will be useful for transferring over coordinates from the viewport to the acrylic when it comes to drilling/marking holes for cables going from the bottom part of the track thru to the back side of the acrylic.

 ### Add support for local import and export to be able to preserve the models

 Saving to and loading from a file should be implemented on top of the current